 The uniform law imposes many requirements on attorney conduct.
-The law sets forth the manner in which the attorney must first assess whether the collaborative law process is suitable for the prospective client's matter and provide information to the prospective client.
-The law prohibits an attorney from appearing before a tribunal to represent a party in a proceeding related to the collaborative matter except as authorized under the act.
-(Rule/Section 14).
+As more fully explained below, these requirements have not been incorporated in the draft below.
+The uniform law sets forth the manner in which the attorney must first assess whether the collaborative law process is suitable for the prospective client's matter and provide information to the prospective client.
+The law prohibits an attorney from appearing before a tribunal to represent a party in a proceeding related to the collaborative matter except as authorized under the act (Rule/Section 14).
 The uniform law sets forth the requirements for disqualification of a collaborative lawyer (Rule/Section 9).
-The lawyer is also required to make reasonable inquiry whether the prospective client has a history of a coercive or violent relationship with another prospective party to the dispute and may not begin or continue a collaborative law process if the lawyer reasonably believes that the safety of the party or prospective party cannot be protected adequately.
-(Rule/Section 15).
+The lawyer is also required to make reasonable inquiry whether the prospective client has a history of a coercive or violent relationship with another prospective party to the dispute and may not begin or continue a collaborative law process if the lawyer reasonably believes that the safety of the party or prospective party cannot be protected adequately (Rule/Section 15).

-The uniform law further restricts court procedure by providing that a tribunal may issue emergency orders to protect the health, safety, welfare, or interest of a party (Rule/Section 7), find that the parties intended to enter into a collaborative law participation agreement under certain circumstances, and even enforce an agreement evidenced by a record resulting from the process, including the application of the attorney disqualification and privilege provisions,.
-(Rule/Section 20).
+The uniform law also provides that a tribunal may issue emergency orders to protect the health, safety, welfare, or interest of a party (Rule/Section 7), find that the parties intended to enter into a collaborative law participation agreement under certain circumstances, and even enforce an agreement evidenced by a record resulting from the process, including the application of the attorney disqualification and privilege provisions (Rule/Section 20).

-The amendments to the UCLA, approved in the summer of 2010, make several significant changes to the original law.
+The amendments to the UCLA, approved in the summer of 2010, made several significant changes to the original law.
 First, the amendments provide for the regulation of collaborative law by statute, or by court rules that mirror the statute, thereby giving states the discretion to adopt the provisions by statute, court rule, or a combination of both.
 Second, the amendments give states the option to limit application of the act to family law matters.
 Third, the amendments provide that if the parties undertake the collaborative law process while a proceeding is pending before a court, the court retains discretion to grant a stay of that proceeding (and related calendar matters) rather than the stay being automatically granted as a matter of law.
 To reflect the new focus, the name of the revised act also was changed to the Uniform Collaborative Law Rules/Act.